OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

           | On (Cosine Compensation Alternative = 4

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Attempt to soften hard shadow terminator boundaries due to shading/geometric normal deviations.
+        <p class="scene-class-attr-comment">Attempt to soften hard shadow terminator boundaries due to shading/geometric normal deviations.
 "ON uses a custom terminator softening method.
 Cosine Compensation" is Chiang's 2019 SIGGRAPH technique.
 "GGX" is Estevez's raytracing gems technique.
 "Sine Compensation" is a sine based modification of Chiang's method.
 Different scenes may work better with different techniques.
 The recommendation is to start with the custom compensation ON, then sine compensation technique, then GGX, then cosine.</p>

     </p>